Petra Schulz, Edmonton, AB and Mayne Island, BC

 Petra lost her youngest child Danny to an accidental Fentanyl overdose in 2014.
 Danny was 25 years old.
 Danny loved to spend time with his family and friends, especially if it involved cooking a good meal.
 He was trained as a chef and worked in some of Edmonton’s best restaurants.
 He loved to play music with his friends, wrote some of his own lyrics and treasured getting together at the family cottage.
 Through the lessons learned from her personal experience and by sharing Danny's story Petra has become an advocate for drug policy reform aimed at reducing the harm associated with substance use.

 As a member of the Access to Medically Supervised Injection Services Edmonton (AMSISE) working group, she contributed to the implementation of the first supervised consumption services of in her home city.
-In this role she, and other members of the group have met with senior officials of the Government of Alberta, Alberta Health, Alberta Health Services, the City of Edmonton, Edmonton Police Services and many other community stake holders.
+In this role she, and other members of the group presented to and met with officials of the Government of Alberta, Alberta Health, Alberta Health Services, the City of Edmonton, Edmonton Police Services and many other community stake holders.

 Since June 2017 Petra has been appointed to the Alberta Government Minister’s Opioid Emergency Response Commission (MOERC) as a representative for community advocacy groups.
 As part of its mandate, the Commission is responsible for making recommendations to the Minister for timely coordinated actions to address opioid use and related issues.